tc39/proposal-symbols-as-weakmap-keys/README.md

 ## Summing up

 We think that adding Symbols as WeakMap keys is a useful, minimal primitive enabling Records and Tuples to reference Objects while respecting the constraints imposed by the goal to support membrane-based isolation within a single Realm.
-At the same time, the userspace solutions seem sufficient for many/most use cases; we believe that Records and Tuples are very useful without any additional mechanism for referencing objects from primtiives, and therefore makes sense to proceed with Records and Tuples independently of this proposal.
+At the same time, the userspace solutions seem sufficient for many/most use cases; we believe that Records and Tuples are very useful without any additional mechanism for referencing objects from primitives, and therefore makes sense to proceed with Records and Tuples independently of this proposal.

 [rtp]: https://github.com/tc39/proposal-record-tuple
 [rcp]: https://github.com/rricard/proposal-refcollection